-In Intensive III: Becoming Attached, Dr. Neufeld unfolds each of the six ways of attaching that are core to his comprehensive model of attachment.
+In Neufeld Intensive III: Becoming Attached, Dr. Neufeld unfolds each of the six ways of attaching that are core to his comprehensive model of attachment.
 There are two focuses: one a deeper theoretical understanding of the material and the other the personal integration of the material.
 Becoming Attached is also a journey through Dr. Neufeld’s earlier theoretical development which created the puzzle pieces that ultimately came together in the six roots of attachment.

-The prerequisites for Neufeld Intensive III: Becoming Attached are Neufeld Intensive I: Making Sense of Kids and Neufeld Intensive II: The Separation Complex which can be taken either as a Scheduled Online Class or via Self-Paced Study.
+The prerequisites for Neufeld Intensive III: Becoming Attached are Neufeld Intensive I: Making Sense of Kids and Neufeld Intensive II: The Separation Complex which can be taken either as a Scheduled Online Class (when available) or via Self-Paced Study.

 Attachment is absolutely fundamental to who we are and what we do.
 It follows then that understanding the dynamic of attachment would provide the keys to self-understanding.
 It also follows that our self-understanding is only going to be as good as the model of attachment we are using.
 Dr. Neufeld’s six-stage theory of attachment provides a comprehensive model that is universal in its application.
 Each way of attaching is explored to reveal a treasure trove of insights with the power to explain perplexing phenomenon as well as our own inner experience.
 Each way of attaching is also embedded in the psychological literature that points to it.
 The last way of attaching - via ‘self-disclosure’ - is also explored as the catalyst for growth through the life-span.